What Is a Supercomputer and How Does It Work?

 Supercomputers and Artificial Intelligence

-Supercomputers can train various AI models at quicker speeds while processing larger, more detailed data sets (as in this climate science research).
+Supercomputers can train various AI models at quicker speeds while processing larger, more detailed data sets.

 Plus, AI will actually lighten a supercomputer’s workload, as it uses lower precision calculations that are then cross-checked for accuracy.
 AI heavily relies on algorithms, which, over time, lets the data do the programming.